SystemsApproach/sdn/stratum.rst

 models.
 YANG makes the process of creating, using, and modifying models programmable, and hence, adaptable to this iterative process.

+.. sidebar:: Cloud Best Practices

+	Our commentary on OpenConfig vs NETCONF is grounded in a fundamental tenet of SDN, which is about bringing best practices in cloud computing to the network.
+It involves big ideas like implementing the network control plane as a scalable cloud service, but it also includes more narrow benefits, such as using modern messaging frameworks like gRPC and protobufs.

+	The advantages in this particular case are tangible: (1) improved and optimized transport using HTTP/2 and protobuf-based marshalling instead of SSH plus hand-coded marshalling; (2) binary data encodings instead of text-based encoding; (3) diff-oriented data exchange instead of snapshot-based responses; and (4) native support for server push and client streaming.

 This is where an industry-wide standardization effort, called *OpenConfig*, comes into play.
 OpenConfig is a group of network operators trying to drive the industry towards a common set of